Residential High Performance WallsResidential Envelope

 Codes and Standards Enhancement (CASE) Report

 The Statewide CASE Team is requesting feedback on the 2019 Title 24, Part 6 Draft CASE Reports.
 The CASE Report presents pertinent information that supports the code change proposal.
 Please email feedback to firstname.lastname@example.org.
 You may also submit written comments to the Energy Commission.
 See the agenda for Energy Commission pre-rulemaking workshop (available here) for instructions on how to submit comments to the Energy Commission’s docket.

-The proposed residential high performance walls measure would increase the prescriptive performance of the residential envelope in certain climates, which would reduce the amount of heat transfer through walls and subsequently reduce heating, ventilation, and air conditioning (HVAC) loads.
-This prescriptive measure would apply to single-family new construction and additions.
-Specifically, the proposed measure would reduce the prescriptive wall U-factor from 0.051 to 0.043 in Climate Zones 1 and 11 through 16.
-While the proposed measure was also found to be cost-effective for low-rise multifamily buildings in Climate Zones 11, 15 and 16, because of unique challenges experienced in multifamily construction this building type has been excluded from the proposal.
-This code change would modify existing code language and would not create any new sections of code.
+The proposed residential high performance walls measure increases the prescriptive performance of the residential envelope in certain climates, reducing the amount of heat transfer through walls and subsequently reducing heating, ventilation, and air conditioning (HVAC) loads.
+This prescriptive measure applies to single family buildings, both new construction and additions.
+Specifically, the proposed measure reduces the prescriptive wall U-factor from 0.051 to 0.043 in Climate Zones 1 and 11 through 16.
+While the proposed measure was also found to be cost effective for low-rise multifamily buildings in Climate Zones 11, 15 and 16, because of unique challenges experienced in multifamily construction this building type has been excluded from the proposal.
+This prescriptive measure does not apply to alterations.

 California Statewide Utility Codes and Standards Program